Promises, by Paul L. Mathews

 Celsus rolled his eyes, bored.
 “Kill this idiot.”

 The twins moved immediately upon Celsus’ instruction, twin short swords swinging in intricate, swirling pattern.
 The stranger appeared to sigh, shoulders sagging slightly as the twins bore down on him.

 Celsus didn’t even bother to watch, instead using his dagger to clean dirt from under his fingernails.
 Squinting as he focused on his nails, he heard the swish of blades slicing air.
 A thud of a body hitting the floor.
 Another swish of a blades.
 A sound of bone crunching on bone and a cry from one of the twins.
 Another thud.
 Fists hitting a face, torso and face again.
 More fists, more face.
 Steel sinking into wood…

-Celsus frowned, pausing with the blade of his knife scrapping dirt from underneath his thumbnail.
-Something was wrong...
+Celsus frowned, pausing as the blade of his knife scrapped dirt from underneath his thumbnail.
+Something is wrong, he thought...

 …A wet, viscous sound like a melon being split asunder, followed by the thud of another body hitting the floor.

 He looked up, only to see the twins prostrate and unconscious on the floor, one bleeding heavily from a split in his forehead, blonde hair stained red.
 The stranger—unmarked—crossed the distance between himself and Celsus in one stride.
 Celsus’ heart skipped a beat and he rose, drawing the dagger back to stab at the oncoming foe.
 But it was too late.
 The stranger seized Celsus by his hair before ramming his face into the table.
 A flash of pain and crunch of bone.
 Celsus staggered back and away from the stranger, coughing as blood filled his throat and mouth.
 He blinked, trying to focus, but it was too late.
 He had the briefest impression of the stranger vaulting the table to stand before him…